VISHU1999/vishu1999/README.md

 ### Hi there 👋

 🔭 I’m currently working on multiple projects where I primarily use Python and Vue.js, and occasionally React.
-As a Senior Solution Engineer at HashTrust Technology, I take care of client requirements and ensure a clean and organized Jira board 😸.
+As a full stack developer at Guardant Healthcare, I take care of client requirements and ensure a clean and organized Jira board 😸.

 🌱 I’m currently learning a variety of topics, including some DevOps concepts.
 While I have a basic understanding of Docker, I'm always eager to learn new technologies and stay up-to-date with the latest developments in the software industry.
 Currently, I'm diving into Tailwind CSS, React, and MongoDB.
 I even built my portfolio website using React!
 Feel free to check it out: VIVEK.